Anarios/return-youtube-dislike/README.md

 ## What it Does

-With the removal of dislike stats from the YouTube API, our backend switched to using a combination of scraped dislike stats, estimates extrapolated from extension user data.
+With the removal of dislike stats from the YouTube API, our backend switched to using a combination of scraped dislike stats and estimates extrapolated from extension user data.

 [FAQ](https://github.com/Anarios/return-youtube-dislike/blob/main/Docs/FAQ.md)